 How to set up Marketing Chatbots with Landbot

 As opposed to AI-powered chatbots, which require a lot of coding knowledge, no-code chatbots and chatbot platforms such as Landbot’s make the job very easy.

 Getting started on building a chatbot for marketing initiatives is as simple as signing up for Landbot, creating your bot and publishing it so that you can start using it immediately.

 Depending on what you’ll use it for, you can build your chatbot from scratch by following a few straightforward steps, or you can choose from one of Landbot’s pre-built templates for lead generation, feedback collection, and more.
 For a full video course on how to build bots with Landbot, visit our Academy.

 Not just that, but depending on your use case, you can also easily build and deploy a WhatsApp chatbot that will help you reach your marketing goals.

 2022 will be a year of experiences and interactions, one that will redefine the future of chatbots.
 Thanks to the growing consumer chatbot adoption as well as continual simplification of conversational technology, you can keep up with the trends without overshooting your resources.

-Analyze your business needs, research which is the best chatbot software for your business, and launch into building one of the chatbot marketing use cases from above.
+Analyze your business needs, research which is the best chatbot platform for your business, and launch into building one of the chatbot marketing use cases from above.
 It's time to start answering customer queries and engaging with your potential and existing clients in an interactive, personable way on the web, WhatsApp, or Facebook Messenger!